danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.saveWallPaper.html" name="account.saveWallPaper">Install/uninstall wallpaper: account.saveWallPaper</a>

 * <a href="photos.updateProfilePhoto.html" name="photos.updateProfilePhoto">Installs a previously uploaded photo as a profile photo: photos.updateProfilePhoto</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#processdownloadserverping-string-path-string-payload-void" name="processDownloadServerPing">Internal endpoint used by the download server: processDownloadServerPing</a>

 * <a href="help.editUserInfo.html" name="help.editUserInfo">Internal use: help.editUserInfo</a>